pingcap/docs/br/backup-and-restore-use-cases.md

 The above log includes the following information:

-* Restore duration: `total take(Full restore time): 17m1.001611365s`
+* `total take(Full restore time)`: Restoration duration
-* Total runtime of the application: `total take(real time): 16m1.371611365s`
+* `total take(real time)`: Total runtime of the application
-* Restore data size: `total size(MB): 353227.18`
+* `total size(MB)`: Restoration data size
-* Restore KV pair number: `total kv: 5659888624`
+* `total kv`: Number of restored KV pairs
-* Restore throughput: `avg speed(MB/s): 367.42`
+* `avg speed(MB/s)`: Restoration throughput
-* `Region Split` duration: `take=49.049182743s`
+* `split region`: Region split duration
-* Restore checksum duration: `restore checksum=6m34.879439498s`
+* `restore checksum`: Restoration checksum duration
-* The actual size of the restored data in the disk: `[Size=48693068713]`
+* `Size`: The actual size of the restored data in the disk

-From the above information, the following items can be calculated:
+From the preceding information, the following items can be calculated:

 * The throughput of a single TiKV instance: `avg speed(MB/s)`/`tikv_count` = `91.8`
 * The average restore speed of a single TiKV instance: `total size(MB)`/(`split time` + `restore time`)/`tikv_count` = `87.4`

 #### Performance tuning

-If the resource usage of TiKV does not become an obvious bottleneck during the restore process, you can try to increase the value of `--concurrency` which is `128` by default.
+If the resource usage of TiKV does not impose an obvious bottleneck during the restore process, you can increase the value of `--concurrency` (defaults to `128`).
 See the following example:

 {{< copyable "shell-regular" >}}